Joi Cardwell: Voice and songwriting

 Cardwell's voice is a mezzo-soprano despite sometimes being classified as an alto.
 Barry Walters of The Advocate highlights her tone and timbre as particularly distinctive, described her voice as "more subtle, more ethereal and seductive."
 Other critics praise her vocal abilities, with Larry Flick of Billboard saying she "proved her potential as a multiformat star with a funk version of "Jump for Joi" that exploded with Ella Fitzgerald-style scatting."

 Cardwell's music is generally house, but she also incorporates traditional jazz, funk, and blues into her songs.
 Deliverance demonstrated Cardwell's exploration of neo soul, as well as further use of soul and hip hop than compared to previous releases.
 While she exclusively releases English songs, Cardwell have performed several Japanese songs for Toshinobu Kubota (as a backup singer during his concert tours for a Japanese audience).
 To perform them, Cardwell was coached progressively by Kubota.

 She has received co-writing credits for most of the songs recorded with Lil Louis and her solo efforts.
 Her songs were personally driven by dance themed compositions like "Run to You" and "You Got to Pray".
 Cardwell believes that, "Lyrics have to be meaningful and memorable enough that people will insist on keeping the vocals on the tracks."
 She has also received production credits for many of the records in which she has been involved, especially during her solo efforts.
 As an accomplished pianist, Cardwell incorporates piano into a majority of her songs and often writes about love.
 She also played a violin, and piano, on the song "Brittany" for Lil Louis' album From the Mind of Lil Louis.

 Influences

 Her musical influences included Billie Holiday, Barbra Streisand, and Minnie Riperton.
 Cardwell credits Ashford and Simpson, Marvin Gaye, and Curtis Mayfield as her songwriting influences.
 Her influences also include Sarah Vaughn and Donna Summer, the latter of whom she has been compared to.

 Business and ventures

 Jump for Joi Wellness Center

 In 2017, Cardwell announced her plans to open a wellness center.
 She later earned certifications in yoga, meditation, and as a holistic health coach.
 She also trained in trauma informed practices, yoga as a peace practice, and yoga nidra.
 In 2019, Cardwell opened the Jump for Joi Wellness Center in West Palm Beach, Florida.
 The wellness center offers classes and programs in gentle yoga, asana, yoga nidra, pre-natal yoga, and guided meditation for children.

+Law association

+In 2024, Cardwell graduated with a Juris Doctor degree from Florida A&M University College of Law.
+In May 2025, she was admitted to The Florida Bar.

+Personal life

+In September 2024, she married Diana Perez.